Student Essay Contest

 Can I interview a graduate student?

-Most of the time, a graduate student won’t fit the contest criteria: her mathematical career hasn’t really started yet!
-However, if she worked in a mathematical career before starting her graduate program, then it’s reasonable to interview her and focus your essay on that.
+Most of the time, graduate students won’t fit the contest criteria: their mathematical careers haven’t really started yet!
+However, if a graduate student worked in a mathematical career before starting their graduate program, then it’s reasonable to interview them and focus your essay on that.

-Can I include information I find elsewhere about the woman I’m writing about?
+Can I include information I find elsewhere about my interviewee?

-You can read about her before you interview her and use that information to decide which questions to ask her, but your essay must be based on the interview you conduct yourself.
+You can read about them before you interview them and use that information to decide which questions to ask, but your essay must be based on the interview you conduct yourself.

-If there is a woman in mathematics who you know, you can tell her about the contest and ask her to do an interview with you.
-If you don’t already know someone, you can ask your family or your friends’ family members if they know any women who have worked in a math-related career, or you can look at nearby businesses (insurance companies, engineering firms, software companies, research organizations, government labs, etc.) and schools, possibly checking online, and see if there are any women who use math heavily in their jobs and would be willing to be interviewed for the contest.
-One advantage of this is that you can interview the woman in person, which some students prefer.
+If you know someone appropriate already, you can tell them about the contest and ask them to do an interview with you.
+If you don’t already know someone, you can ask your family or your friends’ family members if they know anyone, or you can look at nearby businesses (insurance companies, engineering firms, software companies, research organizations, government labs, etc.) and schools, possibly checking online, and see if there are any women or people from an underrepresented gender identity in the mathematics community who use math heavily in their jobs and would be willing to be interviewed for the contest.

 How can I conduct my interview as thoughtfully as possible?

-First of all, be sure to thank the woman you interview!
-Before you begin, you could send her any questions you’ve thought of in advance so she has a chance to think about her answers, and if you want to record the interview, you should ask her permission in advance as well so she can think about her answer to that as well.
-At the end of the interview, you should ask if she’d like anything she said to be “off the record.”
-Finally, once you’ve written your essay, you could offer her the chance to read it before you submit it.
+First of all, be sure to thank your interviewee!
+Before you begin, you could send any questions you’ve thought of in advance so they have a chance to think about their answers, and if you want to record the interview, you should ask permission in advance as well.
+At the end of the interview, you should ask if they’d like anything to be “off the record.”
+Finally, once you’ve written your essay, you could offer your interviewee the chance to read it before you submit it.

 Is it okay to get outside help with my essay?